The University offers a huge range of resources and study support across all our campuses to help you make the most of your learning experience.

 Our Centre for Language Study offers resources and language courses for students and staff across the University.
 Equipped with the very latest technology, the Centre has courses and resources in a wide range of languages, including Chinese, English, French, German, Italian, Latin, Portuguese and Spanish.
 The main Language Resources Centre offers an extensive selection of publications, self-access materials, tutorials, audio-visual learning resources, reference materials and the latest multimedia software.

-Sociology, Social Policy and Applied Social Sciences study support
+Sociology, Social Policy, Criminology and Anthropology study support

 - Students receive feedback on their thinking and understanding through discussion with lecturers during lectures and seminars and during one-to-one meetings with their academic tutor.